The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 6. Scuba Diving

-Manihiki is one of the rare islands in the Northern Group with a little bit of a setup for scuba diving.
-Manihiki Lagoon Villas has some gear available to hire and offers dive trips in the lagoon and outside of the lagoon for certified divers.
+Manihiki is one of the rare islands in the Northern Group with some setup for scuba diving.
+Manihiki Lagoon Villas offers gear for hire and provides dive trips in the lagoon and beyond for certified divers.

 7. Church Services